 (c) Hardship or infeasibility exemption.
 If an applicant for a covered project believes that circumstances exist that make it a hardship or infeasible to meet the requirements of this chapter, the applicant may request an exemption as set forth below.
 In applying for an exemption, the burden is on the applicant to show hardship or infeasibility.

 (1) Application.
-The applicant shall identify in writing the specific requirements of the standards for compliance that the project is unable to achieve and the circumstances that make it a hardship or infeasible for the project to comply with this chapter.
+Based on the following, the applicant shall identify in writing the specific requirements of the standards for compliance that the project is unable to achieve and the circumstances that make it a hardship or infeasible for the project to comply with this chapter.
 The applicant may not petition for relief from any requirement of the 2022 California Energy Code (Title 24, Part 6) and referenced standards, or the 2022 California Green Building Standards (Title 24, Part 11) of the California Building Standards Code.
-Circumstances that constitute hardship or infeasibility shall include, but are not limited to the following:
+Circumstances that constitute hardship or infeasibility shall include one of the following:

 a.
-There is a conflict between the provisions of the applicable green building rating system and the California Building Standards Code, other state code provisions, other requirements of this title or conditions imposed on the project through a previously approved planning application;
+That the cost of achieving compliance is disproportionate to the overall cost of the project;

 b.
-There is a lack of commercially available green building materials and technologies to comply with the green building rating system;

-c.
-That the cost of achieving compliance is disproportionate to the overall cost of the project;

-d.
-That physical conditions of the project site make it impractical to incorporate necessary green building measures or achieve the standards for compliance;

-e.
-That compliance with certain requirements would impair the historic integrity of buildings listed on a local, state or federal list or register of historic structures as regulated by the California Historic Building Code (Title 24, Part 8).
+That strict compliance with these standards would create or maintain a hazardous condition(s) and present a life safety risk to the occupants.

 (2) Granting of exemption.
 If the chief building official determines that it is a hardship or infeasible for the applicant to fully meet the requirements of this chapter and that granting the requested exemption will not cause the building to fail to comply with the 2022 California Energy Code (Title 24, Part 6) and referenced standards, or the 2022 California Green Building Standards (Title 24, Part 11) of the California Building Standards Code, the chief building official shall determine the maximum feasible threshold of compliance reasonably achievable for the project.
 In making this determination, the chief building official shall consider whether alternate, practical means of achieving the objectives of this chapter can be satisfied, such as reducing comparable energy use at an off-site location within the county.
 If an exemption is granted, the applicant shall be required to comply with this chapter in all other respects and shall be required to achieve the threshold of compliance determined to be achievable by the chief building official.